 Washington and Lee sponsors 12 varsity sports for women: cross country, field hockey, golf, riding, soccer, tennis, and volleyball in the fall; basketball, swimming, and indoor track during the winter; golf, lacrosse, riding, tennis, and track and field in the spring.
 The women's sports program will continue to grow as student interest dictates.

 All teams are directed by coaches who hold faculty rank.
 Student-athletes enjoy first-quality equipment, uniforms, facilities, and support-staff attention.
-Sports schedules feature challenging opponents from colleges along the Eastern seaboard and Appalachian regions.
+Sports schedules feature challenging opponents from colleges throughout the Mid-Atlantic, South, Midwest, and Northeast regions.

 The University is a charter member of the 14-college Old Dominion Athletic Conference (ODAC), founded in 1976 and comprised of small, private institutions which belong to the NCAA Division III.
 W&L sports which compete in the ODAC are men's baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, indoor track, and outdoor track and field.
 Men's swimming competes in the Blue Ridge Mountain Conference, and wrestling competes in the Centennial Conference.
 The women's sports that compete in the ODAC are basketball, cross country, field hockey, golf, lacrosse, riding, soccer, swimming, tennis, indoor track, outdoor track and field, and volleyball.
 The conference recognizes team champions, a player-of-the-year, rookie-of -the- year, and coach-of-the-year in each sport and selects a recipient for scholar-athlete awards for men and women.